f-prime/Blunt/README.md

 # Why another CSS framework...?

 There seem to be hundreds of these things out there.
 So why bother with another one?
-Well, I was sick of the other options.
-Most are overly opinionated and result in spending time fighting the framework instead of it helping you.
+Well, I was sick of fighting with the other options.
+Most are overly opinionated and result in spending time fighting the framework instead of it boosting productivity.
 I have tried so many different ones.
 Some do too much, others do too little.
-I needed some middle ground that worked for _specifically_ what I wanted which is write as little CSS as possible for positioning, and reserve what I do write for styling that is specific to my application.
+I needed some middle ground that worked for _specifically_ what I wanted.
+I don't want to write any CSS that does positioning elements.
+I want to write CSS that only does the _styling_ of my elements (e.g. text color, borders, background colors, etc).

-That means that I never want to write `display: flex;` or `display: grid;` but I have no problem writing `color: var(--off-white);`
+That means that I never want to write `display: flex;` or `display: grid;` but I have no problem writing `color: var(--off-white);`.

 I also never want to write another `@media` query again.
 I want all of my positioning code to get done within the HTML itself.